 Canyoneers have been leading guided nature hikes throughout San Diego County since 1972.
 They receive a comprehensive class taught by our scientists and local experts on the natural history of the San Diego region.
 A ten-week training course in natural history begins the first Saturday after Labor Day and continues through the first of November.
 A commitment to lead 12 hikes over a two-year period is expected.
 We are no longer accepting applications for 2015.
 Please try again next year.

 Museum Whalers provide naturalist interpretation December–October on whale-watching cruises.
 An 8-session training course begins the first week in October and continues through the first week in December.
 A minimum of three cruises per month (including one weekend cruise) during the whale-watching season is expected.
-Please note the there will be no training for the fall 2014 season.
-Apply in 2015 for the fall training.
+We are no longer accepting applications for 2015.
+Please try again next year.

-Gain valuable work experience and/or earn college credit working with children Pre-K through Grade 6 in a fun, summer-camp setting.
-Camps are held mid–June through August.
-Camps are one week long either morning (8–12:30) or afternoon.
-(Noon–4:30).
+Gain valuable work experience and/or earn college credit working with children Pre-K through Grade 6 in a fun, camp setting.
+Camps are held during winter and spring breaks and over the summer.
 Volunteers must be age 16 or older.
-A two-week minimum half-day commitment is required for Summer Camp Aides and five weeks is required for Teaching Assistants.
-All positions for Summer 2014 have been filled.
-Please try again next year.